 Including functionality in more places does not necessarily translate to better usability.
-We want to balance necessary complexity so we can ultimately provide customers everything they need to move quickly through the ordering experience.
+We want to balance necessary complexity (and avoid cognitive load), so we can ultimately provide customers everything they need to move quickly through the ordering experience.

 References: John Maeda's Laws of Simplicity

 Less color is more direct

 Use color purposefully and sparingly.
 We've defined a color system to serve both functional and marketing content types.
 The goal of the color system is to be flexible enough to provide the business with content styling options that maintains a clear visual hierarchy for every possible scenario.

 Designing the eCommerce Experience

 The NueVax.com experience is highly complex in both scope and scalability.
 The new experience needs to be flexible enough to accommodate the needs of large, multi-tiered healthcare systems and smaller independant medical practices.
 Within these segments, there are several levels of user types with different roles and privileges.